 Week 3: Re-build your physical fitness

-By running a marathon, you take about 35.000 – 40.000 steps or more and therefore your muscles, tissue and bones has received a lot of “spanking”.
-In addition, you have probably kept your upper body in the same running position and using the same muscle groups in a long time.
+By running a marathon, you take about 35.000 – 40.000 steps or more and therefore your muscles, tissue and bones have received a lot of “spanking”.
+Also, you have probably kept your upper body in the same running position and using the same muscle groups for a long time.

 To rebuild their strength and integrity, you can add strength training to your routine as an alternative to your cross training.
 Of course, you have to keep the weights light, since you do not want to stress your physiology unnecessarily.